-Open cloud platforms allow companies to connect communications to a wider set of business applications by using APIs and integrations.
+Open cloud platforms allow companies to connect communications to a wider set of business applications by leveraging APIs and integrations.

 These include integrating with CRM, ERP, productivity applications (such as Google Workspace and Microsoft Office 365), and other third-party applications.
-It also includes integrating capabilities, including messaging, video and analytics.
+It also includes integrating best-of-breed capabilities, including messaging, video, and analytics.